Are you ready to put the pen and pencil to paper, and make an easy bear drawing with me?

 - a pencil.

 - a good eraser.
 (Perhaps, not the one on the back of a pencil, like the one I’m using in these pictures.
-This one happened to perform well but in my past experience erasers on the back of pencils are often sub-par and at risk to stain the paper.
+This one happened to perform well but in my experience erasers on the back of pencils are often sub-par and at risk to stain the paper.
 A typical case of ‘Do as I say but not as I do.’)

 - a Sharpie marker.